1998–99 Utah Jazz season

+Season summary

+Off-season

 The Jazz entered the regular season once again as runners-up in the NBA Finals, having lost back-to-back NBA Finals to the Chicago Bulls, both in six games.
 However, with Michael Jordan retiring for a second time, Scottie Pippen being traded to the Houston Rockets, Dennis Rodman signing with the Los Angeles Lakers as a free agent, and Phil Jackson's contract expiring, the Bulls dynasty that headlined much of the 1990s was dramatically dismantled, and the Jazz hoped to make the NBA Finals for a third time.
 During the off-season, the team re-signed free agent, and former Jazz forward Thurl Bailey, who came out of his retirement; Bailey last played for the Minnesota Timberwolves during the 1993–94 season.

+For the season, the Jazz revealed new black alternate road uniforms, which featured copper side panels on their jerseys and shorts; these uniforms would remain in use until 2004.

+Regular season

-The Jazz got off to a 19–4 start to the regular season, and then posted an 11-game winning streak in April.
-However, the team struggled a bit down the stretch as they lost their grip on first place, but managed to finish in second place in the Midwest Division with a league-best 37–13 record, earning the third seed in the Western Conference; however, their record was tied with the San Antonio Spurs, who won the Midwest Division title by a tie-breaker.
-The Jazz also made their sixteenth consecutive trip to the NBA playoffs.
+The Jazz got off to a 19–4 start to the regular season, and later on posted an 11-game winning streak in April.
+However, the team played around .500 in winning percentage for the remainder of the season, but managed to finish in second place in the Midwest Division with a league-best 37–13 record, earning the third seed in the Western Conference; however, their record was tied with the San Antonio Spurs, who won the Midwest Division title by a tie-breaker.
+The Jazz qualified for the NBA playoffs for the 16th consecutive year.

-Karl Malone averaged 23.8 points and 9.4 rebounds per game, and was named the NBA Most Valuable Player of the Year for the second time, while being named to the All-NBA First Team, and to the NBA All-Defensive First Team.
-In addition, Bryon Russell returned to the starting lineup after coming off the bench last season, averaging 12.4 points, 5.3 rebounds and 1.5 steals per game, while Jeff Hornacek contributed 12.2 points per game, and John Stockton provided the team with 11.1 points, 7.5 assists and 1.6 steals per game, and was named to the All-NBA Third Team.
+Karl Malone averaged 23.8 points, 9.4 rebounds and 4.1 assists per game, and was named the NBA Most Valuable Player of the Year for the second time; he was also named to the All-NBA First Team, and to the NBA All-Defensive First Team.
+In addition, Bryon Russell returned to the starting lineup after coming off the bench the previous season, averaging 12.4 points, 5.3 rebounds and 1.5 steals per game, while Jeff Hornacek contributed 12.2 points and 4.0 assists per game, and John Stockton provided the team with 11.1 points, 7.5 assists and 1.6 steals per game, and was named to the All-NBA Third Team.
 Meanwhile, Greg Ostertag averaged 7.3 rebounds and 2.7 blocks per game, while off the bench, Shandon Anderson contributed 8.5 points per game, and Howard Eisley provided with 7.5 points and 3.7 assists per game.

 Russell and Ostertag both finished tied in tenth place in Most Improved Player voting, while Eisley finished in eighth place in Sixth Man of the Year voting, and head coach Jerry Sloan finished in third place in Coach of the Year voting.

-In the Western Conference First Round of the 1999 NBA playoffs, the Jazz faced elimination as they trailed 2–1 against the 6th–seeded Sacramento Kings; however, they won Game 4 on the road at the ARCO Arena II, 90–89, and went on to win the series in five games.
-In the Western Conference Semi-finals, they struggled and lost to the Pacific Division champion Portland Trail Blazers in six games.
+The Jazz finished fourth in the NBA in home-game attendance, with an attendance of 493,120 at the Delta Center during the regular season.